 There were no changes in the Group's approach to capital management during the year.
 The Company is required to hold regulatory capital for its public limited company status in accordance with Article 104(1) and 104(3) of the Companies Act, 1995 (Chapter 386, Laws of Malta).
 The minimum capital requirement must be maintained at all times throughout the period.
-As at 31 December 2018, the Company's net asset was more than half of its called up share capital.
+As at 31 December 2019, the Company's net asset was more than half of its called-up share capital.
 The Company was deemed to be in compliance with the requirements of the Companies Act.
-The subsidiary and the joint-venture are not subject to externally imposed capital requirements.
+The subsidiary and the joint venture are not subject to externally imposed capital requirements.

-25 Loans and borrowings
+26 Loans and borrowings

-25.1 This note provides information about the contractual terms of the Group's interest-bearing borrowings which are measured at amortised cost.
-For more information about the Company's exposures to liquidity and interest rate risks, see note 29.
+26.1 This note provides information about the contractual terms of the Group's interest-bearing borrowings which are measured at amortised cost.
+For more information about the Company's exposures to liquidity and interest rate risks, see notes 29.6 and 29.7.2.